Loch Ericht

 The loch is part of a hydro-electric scheme and is dammed at both ends.
 Water flows into the northern end via the Cuaich Aqueduct.
 The southern end is linked to a hydro-electric power station at Loch Rannoch by a pipeline abstracting most of the flow of the 4 mi long River Ericht.
 The low northern barrage is located on the former natural watershed, raising the natural level of the loch slightly.
 The reservoir volume is 230 million m^{3} of water with a water length of 24.4 km.
 The Corrievarkie pumped-storage hydroelectricity project is planned to hold 22 million cubic metres of water in the hills above the lake.
 If built, it would have a power of 600 MW for 24 hours.

-Loch Ericht is surrounded by a number of Munros, including Ben Alder (1148 metres), Geal-Chàrn (1132 metres). and the Drumochter hills on the SE side.
+Loch Ericht is surrounded by a number of Munros, including Ben Alder (1,148 m), Geal-Chàrn (1,132 m). and the Drumochter hills on the SE side.
 Traditional hunting areas border the loch.
 These are called forests; the chief of which is Ben Alder Forest.